 We had a second Fado experience which was absolutely incredible at a tiny little local bar whose name I couldn’t find.
 We were pointed there by a local and it turned out to be one the highlights of our trip.
 We sat quietly at a small table, watching the musicians and singers perform soulful, evoking music that has to be experienced.
 The mix of local food and wine with the music was one of those surreal travel moments where you have to pinch yourself a little.

-My top five tips for visiting Lisbon
+My top five Lisbon tips

 - Take the Tram – The #28 runs through the heart of Lisbon and is a fun, cheap and authentic way to see the sights.
 Go to the metro station in town to buy a daily travel card for €5.50, it will last 24 hours and you can use it unlimited on buses, trains and trams.